cedalo/streamsheets-documentation/docs/_sources/functions/text/text.rst.txt

    * - Function
      - Result
    * - =TEXT(3456, "#,##0.00")
-     - 3,456.00 (assuming the machine language is set to english)
+     - 3,456.00 (assuming the App language is set to english)